Fenye map

 Popular Ming Field Allocation Maps: Between Origins and Afterlife

-The proposed research is concerned with maps of field-allocation (fenye 分野) found across the popular Ming encyclopaedia, beginning from the early seventeenth century.
-The field-allocation is a system of relationships between terrestrial space, more precisely the territory of the Chinese imperial realm, and celestial space.
-A correlation is established between the units of administrative territorial divisions of the Chinese Empire and the twenty-eight lunar lodges (ershiba xiu 二十八宿).
+This research is concerned with field allocation (fenye 分野) maps found across the popular Ming encyclopedias, beginning from the early seventeenth century.
+Field allocation is a system of relationships between terrestrial space, more precisely the territory of the Chinese imperial realm, and celestial space.
+A correlation is established between the units of administrative territorial divisions of the Chinese Empire and the twenty-eight lunar lodges (Ershiba xiu 二十八宿).
 The correlative cosmology is a well-known instrument of divination characteristic of the Chinese culture.
-Yet, the maps in question, despite being authentic visual sources on the earth-heavens correspondences, are more often than not overlooked.
+Yet, the maps in question, despite being authentic visual sources on the earth-heavens correspondences, are often overlooked.